Eligibility for Filing a Mutual Divorce

 1- How to file for mutual divorce in India?

-Filing for mutual divorce in India involves several steps, and it’s important to follow the legal procedures to ensure a smooth process.
+Filing for mutual divorce in India involves several steps, and it’s important to follow legal procedures to smooth the process.

 Consultation with a Lawyer: Prepare Joint Petition: Gather Required Documents: File the Petition: First Motion Hearing: Cooling-off Period: Second Motion Hearing: Decree of Divorce: Execution of Divorce Decree: